-Most help desk software offers knowledge base reporting, a valuable tool for successfully scaling your support.
+Most knowledge base software offers reporting tools, which are valuable for successfully scaling your support.
 It will show you where your customers are getting stuck, what documents need updating or adding, and how to prioritize product improvements.

 Internally, taking the time to write down how certain issues are handled and how to use different tools will let new team members grow their skills without needing to disrupt the existing team.

 You don’t need to do this all at once.
 You can build your knowledge base as you go, either as demand arises or by working from a support content calendar.
-We shared some great examples of knowledge base pages on our blog if you’re looking for some inspiration.
+Here are some great knowledge base examples if you’re looking for some inspiration.

 7. Integrate support into your product and company

-No matter how nice the person at the counter is, a snuggie that just isn’t snug won’t attract loyal customers.
+No matter how nice the person at the counter is, a disappointing product won’t attract loyal customers.
 No matter how great your frontline staff is, their experience is inevitably shaped by what the rest of the company does, too.

 Do the work

-Customer service is not like a project that has a beginning, middle and end.
-It is ongoing work that must adapt over time as the market changes, your customers change, your team changes, and as you learn.
+Customer service is not like a project that has a beginning, middle, and end.
+It is ongoing work that must adapt over time as the market, your customers, and your team change, and as you learn.